 “Did I say you could stop?”

-The model continued her efforts, eager to please.
+The model continued kissing my neck, eager to please.

 The cop got out of his car and began making his way over to my door.

-Well, I thought, looking down at the head bobbing up and down in my lap.
+Well, I thought.
 This’ll make one hell of a story.

 I called my assistant into my office, sighing loudly in frustration.
 It was the third time in under a month that Xavier was making headlines, and not because he was kissing babies’ heads or volunteering at hospitals.